zawang/cpp-docs/docs/cpp/header-files-cpp.md

 }
 ```

 Now we can use `my_class` in another .cpp file.
-We #include the header file so that the compiler pulls in the declaration.
-All the compiler needs to know is that my_class is a class that has a public member function called `do_something()`.
+We #include the header file so that the compiler pulls in the declaration. <ins>All the compiler needs to know is that my_class is a class that has a public member function called `do_something()`.</ins>

 ```cpp
 // my_program.cpp